Parasitus-modpack/Parasitus-modpack/ParasitusPlan.md

 - Make sevendaystomine:soldier naturally attack parasites and zombies

--Make these the default values in parasite fix config
+- Make these the default values in parasite fix config

 D:armyKnifeDamage=18.0